 What Is Anorectal Manometry?

-During anorectal manometry a small, flexible tube, about the size of a thermometer, with a balloon at the end is inserted into the rectum.
-The catheter is connected to a machine that measures the pressure.
-During the test, the small balloon attached to the catheter may be inflated in the rectum.
-This test measures the pressures of the anal sphincter muscles, the sensation in the rectum, and the neural reflexes that are needed for normal bowel movements.
+During anorectal manometry, a small, flexible tube (called a catheter) about the size of a thermometer, with a balloon at the end, is inserted into the rectum.
+The catheter is connected to a machine that measures pressure.
+During the test, the small balloon attached to the catheter may be inflated in the rectum and muscle activity and sensation is tested.
+Anorectal manometry is not painful, however, you may experience slight discomfort.

 Why Is Anorectal Manometry Done?

-- Constipation – There are many causes of constipation.
-Some involve sluggish movement through the whole colon, whereas others involve the anal sphincter muscles.
-In some patients with constipation, the anal sphincter muscles do not relax appropriately when bearing down or pushing to have a bowel movement.
+Constipation occurs when bowel movements become difficult to pass or less frequent than normal.
+There are many causes of constipation, including inadequate fiber intake, dehydration, medication, or stress.
+Some people experiencing constipation may have sluggish colon movement, while for others, the anal sphincter muscles are to blame.
+In some patients with constipation, the anal sphincter muscles do not relax appropriately when bearing down to have a bowel movement.
 This abnormal muscle function may cause a functional type of obstruction.
-Muscles that do not relax with bearing down can be retrained with biofeedback techniques using anal manometry.
+Muscles that do not relax with bearing down can be re-trained with biofeedback techniques using anal manometry.

 How Should I Prepare For Anorectal Manometry?